Written by: Dr. Joan Norton

 Preparation before each use and maintenance over time is crucial to a consistent surface.
 Being aware of the specific uses of each arena is key as you will be able to identify areas that have more wear such as the outside rail or spots where jumps are commonly placed.
 One final consideration put forth by the authors was the environmental impacts of the material used.
 The harvesting of sand can cause erosion in marine or quarry areas and rubber, especially new rubber, is known to produce toxic emission, though at extremely low levels.
 When disposing of old arena footing every effort should be made to reuse the materials.

-This white paper discussed a great number of aspects that must be considered when discussing optimal footing.
+The Equine Surfaces White Paper discussed a great number of aspects that must be considered when discussing optimal footing.
 However, there are such large gaps in our knowledge that specific recommendations for each discipline can’t be made at this time.
 The authors hope by educating trainers and riders as to how surface conditions affect the biomechanical performance of our horses, injuries can be prevented.